-Before we talk about the potential changes coming down the pike, let's discuss the current rules and how we got here.
-Under the federal Fair Labor Standards Act (FLSA), employees generally must be paid an overtime premium of 1.5 times their regular rate of pay for all hours worked beyond 40 in a workweek.
-To be exempt from the overtime pay requirement, employees must meet the following three criteria for the administrative, executive, and professional exemptions (which are collectively known as the white-collar exemptions):
+But first, let's take a step back and review the current requirements under the federal Fair Labor Standards Act (FLSA).
+As you likely know, the FLSA generally requires businesses to pay employees an overtime premium of 1.5 times their regular rate of pay for all hours worked beyond 40 in a workweek.
+The following three criteria must be met for employees to be exempt from the overtime pay requirement under the administrative, executive, and professional exemptions (which are collectively known as the white-collar exemptions).
+They must:

-- 1. Be paid on a salary basis;
+- Be paid on a salary basis;

-- 2. Be paid at least the designated minimum weekly salary; and
+- Be paid at least the designated minimum weekly salary; and

-- 3. Perform certain duties.
+- Perform certain duties.

 Currently, the salary threshold for exempt employees is \$684 a week (\$35,568 annualized), but we expect the DOL's pending proposal to raise the rate to somewhere around \$900-\$1,000 a week (which works out to be \$46,800 to \$52,000 when annualized).
 That's a pretty big jump that will require some planning if you have exempt employees who earn less than the anticipated proposal.
+Moreover, the proposal could include automatic, periodic increases to the salary threshold based on market data, which would cause the rate to go up even more substantially in future years.